Developer Guide

 to be filled with the relevant inventory list.

-This list is retrieved by getInventoryList
+This list is retrieved by getInventoryList in LogicManager, based on the current view mode.

-For the list item, list recipe and view details commands, the relevant display mode is stored in the CommandResult
+For the list item, list recipe and view details commands, the relevant display mode is stored in the CommandResult.

-Upon execution, the display mode is passed on from the CommandResult
+Upon execution, the display mode is passed on from the CommandResult to the InventoryMainWindow, which will store

-the current display mode, and pass on to the InventoryListPanel
+the current display mode, and pass on to the InventoryListPanel and LogicManager to refresh and retrieve the relevant list.

-For all other commands, they will return a CommandResult
+For all other commands, they will return a CommandResult with UNCHANGED as the inventory type.

 This indicates that the view mode should not be changed.
 The same type of inventory list (updated accordingly)